divyavenn/avx_operations_using_intrinsics/lab-08/README.md

 ```
 You may further navigate to [avx2intrin.h](https://github.com/gcc-mirror/gcc/blob/master/gcc/config/i386/avx2intrin.h) and investigate the contents.
 Note, you will see within this header a message about whether or not it is okay to directly `#include <avx2intrin.h>`. :)

-## Part 2 - AVX2 Pratice

-Provided below is a listing of examples you should first work through.
-There are some questions and parts to fill in (i.e. some of the samples do not compile intentionally) to help you get some hands on experience with these commands.

-The following exercises provided are:

 * [avx1.c](./avx1.c) - Uncover the basics of packing bytes into an instruction
 * [avx2.c](./avx2.c) - Build a print debugging function and learn about alignment.
 * [avx3.c](./avx3.c) - Arithmetic operations